Soft and Fluffy Homemade Pumpkin Waffles

 - In a medium bowl, mix together the flour, baking powder, salt, and cinnamon.
 Set aside.

-- In a separate bowl, beat together the egg yolks, milk, and oil.
+- In a separate bowl, mix together the egg yolks, milk, oil, and pumpkin purée.

 - Stir the wet and dry ingredients together, but do not overmix.

 - Gently fold in the egg whites, until everything is just incorporated.
-Do not overmix!
+A few little puffs of egg white throughout is fine.

 - Grease waffle iron, if necessary.

-- Spoon batter onto the waffle iron and cook until it stops steaming, or according to the directions of your waffle iron.
+- Spoon batter onto the waffle iron and cook according to the directions of your waffle iron, or until you start to see it steaming.

 2 Comments